 Be careful when adding ammonia sources.
 Once the bacteria begins to grow, ammonia should never go over 5 ppm.
 Excess levels of ammonia during the cycle can stall the process.

-“Seeding a tank” refers to using media from other established tanks to jumpstart the population of beneficial bacteria.
+“Seeding a tank” refers to using supplies from other established tanks to jumpstart the population of beneficial bacteria.
 These include items like gravel, decorations, driftwood, or filter media.

 Though this will not instantly bring ammonia and nitrite levels to 0 ppm, it can speed up the bacterial growth period dramatically.

 I would highly recommend trying to get a nice dirty filter pad or a few cups or gravel from a local fish store or a friend.
 In my experience, these work the best.
 It may seem counterproductive to add a “dirty” filter pad to your sparkling new tank, but it is necessary for the health of your future fish.

 Fishless cycling and aquarium is relatively easy.
 After setting up a new tank, owners simply need to add an ammonia source.